 Does a Court Order with such language trump the Internal Revenue Service or the Tax Courts?

-If it was as simple as a state court judge being the final arbiter on tax disputes, why, over 5 years ago, did the Society of Settlement Planners hire the very expensive law firm Skadden Arps to request guidance from the Treasury Department on single claimant 468B qualified settlement funds?
-That guidance has yet to be obtained.
+If it was as simple as a state court judge being the final arbiter on tax disputes, why, over 5 years ago, did the Society of Settlement Planners, solicit its members to pitch in so they could hire the very expensive law firm Skadden Arps to request guidance from the Treasury Department on single claimant 468B qualified settlement funds?
+That guidance is yet to be obtained.

 Comments